New Mexico Court Records

 Who Can See Sealed Criminal Records in New Mexico?

 In New Mexico, authorized parties such as law enforcement agents and court officials may still access sealed criminal records.
-However, such entities can access criminal records only when it pertains to public security issues and such matters.
-The record holder may also request for access to the sealed record.
-Typically, all sealed records may be accessible to persons that are granted a court order.
+However, such entities can access criminal records only when they pertain to public security issues and such matters.
+The record holder may also request access to the sealed record.
+Typically, all sealed records may be accessible to persons who are granted a court order.

 How to Obtain Sealed Records in New Mexico